 Larry: With a paid search engine ad on the search engine results page, (formerly called AdWords, now regarded generally as Google Advertising), the highest ranking ads will usually appear above the organic search results, particularly on a mobile device where the viewport or visible area is not just ”above the fold” but at the top of the smartphone screen.

-With a paid Products Ad, (requiring a merchant account), actual pictures of merchandise populate the page as thumbnails.
+With a paid PLA, or Product Listing Ad, (requiring a merchant account), actual pictures of merchandise populate the search results page as thumbnails.

 Paid ads can also appear in the Geo-Local Maps section, be it a 3-pack, 5-pack, or 7-pack.

 As a result, and the fact that search engines have introduced expanded listings for both paid and organic advertising, the amount of “virtual real estate” that remains for organic results has been reduced.
 But don’t let that deter you.

 What is most significant is that the “lion’s share” of online search behavior, more than two-thirds of the clicks made on the page are on organic search results.
 On the first page alone, the first five organic results account for 67.60% of all the clicks.